 child: Text(‘Hero animation performed’))

 In the second screen, we just need to define our target hero widget like this, flutter will do the rest for us.
-Now when you click the text mentioned above in the first screen then you will be navigated to this screen along with a beautiful flutter hero animation.
-Now, that you have understand how it works.
-Let’s implement a beautiful example as mentioned and if you implement it then you will see a beautiful animation takes place during page transitions in your flutter app.
+Now when you click the text mentioned above on the first screen then you will be navigated to this screen along with a beautiful flutter hero animation.